 Joan Leach Memorial Graduate Student Essay Competition

 For submission details, please download the entry form.

-We’re delighted to announce that the winner of the 2020 prize is Christopher Harrington of La Trobe University, Melbourne.
+We’re delighted to announce the winner of our 2022 prize is Hannah E. Scupham, from the University of Kansas.

 (2012) Kerri E. Hunt, University of Chicago

 (2020) Christopher Harrington of La Trobe University, Melbourne